searchivarius/PermTest/README.md

 General information
 ------------------

 Permutation algorithms for unadjusted pair-wise significance testing and testing with adjustment for multiple comparisons.
-This is designed primarily for a standard IR evaluation, where one or more method is represented by vectors of real-value performance scores.
-Each vector element is a query-specific value of an effectiveness metric such as ERR, NDCG, or MAP.
-Additionally, we can compute p-values of the f-score and the accuracy for binary classification.
-In this case, all the values are 0s and 1s.
-The first row in the file represents ground truth labels.
+This was originally designed for a standard IR evaluation, where one or more method is represented by vectors of real-value performance scores.
+However, it can be used to compare **any** equal-length series (of performance measurements).

+The advantage of permutation algorithms is that they make relatively mild assumptions about statistical nature of data.
+In particular, they do not assume observations are normal i.i.d. variables.

+This utility consumes a matrix input.
+Each row represents a single evaluation event.
+Each row element is an event-specific value of an effectiveness or efficiency metric such as classification accuracy, retrieval time.
+In IR, we commonly use the following metrics: ERR, NDCG, or MAP.

 The code is released under the Apache License Version 2.0 http://www.apache.org/licenses/.